apollo

 0

-TAMSULOSIN belongs to the category of medicine known as alpha-blocker, used primarily for treating benign prostatic hyperplasia - BPH (enlarged prostate), and urinary bladder outlet obstruction.
-TAMSULOSIN are for use by men only and not indicated for use in women.
-TAMSULOSIN does not cure prostate cancer.
-Benign prostatic hyperplasia (enlarged prostate gland) is a non-cancerous growth of the prostate gland caused due to overproduction of a hormone called ‘dihydrotestosterone’ in men.
+Tamsulosin belongs to the category of medicine known as alpha-blocker, used primarily for treating benign prostatic hyperplasia - BPH (enlarged prostate), and urinary bladder outlet obstruction.
+Tamsulosin is for use by men only and not indicated for use by women.
+Tamsulosin does not cure prostate cancer.
+Benign prostatic hyperplasia (enlarged prostate gland) is a non-cancerous growth of the prostate gland caused by the overproduction of a hormone called ‘dihydrotestosterone’ in men.
 As the gland enlarges, it can lead to urinary problems, such as difficulty passing urine and frequent urination.
-TAMSULOSIN helps in getting relief from these symptoms.
+Tamsulosin helps in getting relief from these symptoms.

-Women or children should not take TAMSULOSIN.
-Please inform your doctor before starting TAMSULOSIN have low blood pressure, liver/kidney disease, history of heart problem.
-You are also advised to wear a condom while having sexual intercourse, especially when your partner is pregnant, as TAMSULOSIN is known to pass in semen.
-Do not donate blood while taking TAMSULOSIN.
-You can donate blood six months after you have taken the last dose of TAMSULOSIN.
-Patients taking TAMSULOSIN should be cautioned about driving, operating machinery or performing hazardous tasks as it can cause drowsiness or dizziness.
+Women or children should not take Tamsulosin.
+Please inform your doctor before starting $ if you have low blood pressure, liver/kidney disease, or a history of heart problems.
+You are also advised to wear a condom while having sexual intercourse, especially when your partner is pregnant, as Tamsulosin is known to pass in semen.
+Do not donate blood while taking Tamsulosin.
+You can donate blood six months after you have taken the last dose of Tamsulosin.
+Patients taking Tamsulosin should be cautioned about driving, operating machinery or performing hazardous tasks as it can cause drowsiness or dizziness.
 In rare cases, problems of penis erection, ejaculation and pain in the penis.
 So if these symptoms are for a longer time, immediately contact your doctor.

 Medicinal Benefits